-Our first stop was at the Tarsier Sanctuary in the town of Corella, which was about 20-30 minutes ride from Tagbilaran.
+Our first destination was at the Tarsier Sanctuary in the town of Corella, which was about 20-30 minutes ride from Tagbilaran.
 There is an entrance fee of Php60 that includes a 20-30 minute guided tour.
 The sanctuary tour guide said she spends time in the morning to look for tarsiers so that she can easily point them out to guests.
 The tarsiers get easily stressed, and they have a high suicide rate, which is why I think they should be left alone, like totally alone.
 I did not really enjoy this tour, especially because the tour guide was not very cheerful (probably hungry because it was lunch time already).

-Our next stop was the Loboc River.
+A typical countryside tour would stop for lunch at the Loboc River.
 We arrived almost 1PM already and there was waiting time because, despite it being a Monday, there were still several tourists at the river.
 I could no longer recognize the Loboc I saw because it has improved a lot (and, I’m glad in a good way).
 There was a proper waiting area, and clean toilets, and covered walkways to the boats.
 The river cruise + lunch buffet is Php450 per person.
 The tour runs for about an hour.
 I loved that the boats were not crowded and the food was plenty.
 I also loved that the river was not crowded with boats.
 I found the lunch buffet delicious — not very special in taste but just right.
 I also loved that the people we were with in the boat were not rowdy.
 We all just enjoyed the scenery and waved to people in other boats.
 What I didn’t like was the presentation of the town’s people in one of the kiosks in the river bank.
 The town’s people were no longer smiling (maybe they were tired).